 As a benefit to employers, the Board of Pensions does provide certain notices to plan participants that are similar to those required by ERISA.
 The documents required by ERISA for which employers offering the Retirement Savings Plan are not responsible include the following:

-Church plans have many advantages, but being free of ERISA requirements does not mean that anything goes or that employers and employees who enroll in their employers' plans, do not receive important protections.
-Church plans still need to conform to Internal Revenue Service regulations as well as state and other federal laws.
+Church plans have many advantages, but being free of ERISA requirements does not mean that anything goes or that employers, and employees who enroll in their employers' plans, do not receive important protections.
+Church plans still need to conform to IRS regulations as well as state and other federal laws.

 In administering the Benefits Plan, including the Retirement Savings Plan, the Board of Pensions is a fiduciary and required by law to act solely and exclusively in the best interests of the plan members and their beneficiaries.
 Thus, although exempt from ERISA, Retirement Savings Plan participants receive comparable disclosure and plan asset protections.